bkaestner/codewars-rules/rules/0120-Tests.md

 number.
 Equality tests will always fail for that poor user.

-Unless you want to write a kata were the user needs to round a floating point value to a certain precision, never ever tell the user to round, truncate, floor or ceil a floating point number.
+Unless you want to write a kata were the user needs to round a floating point value to a certain precision, never ever tell the user to round up/down or truncate a floating point number.
 Instead, check the [*relative error*](https://en.wikipedia.org/wiki/Approximation_error).
 You might some time need to find a good epsilon, I usually use `1e-12` if I want to have something "almost exact" and `1e-7` if I want something